-Patients may be included in this study if they have COVID-19 and/or influenza pneumonia confirmed by a laboratory test, and are in hospital.
+Patients may be included in this study if they are in hospital and have COVID-19 and/or influenza pneumonia confirmed by a laboratory test, or if their doctor has diagnosed community-acquired pneumonia.
 Patients will not be included if the attending doctor thinks none of the study treatments are suitable for them.
-Patients may be included if they have previously been recruited into RECOVERY >6 months ago (although not into the same comparison more than once).
+Patients may be included if they have been recruited into RECOVERY >6 months ago (although not into the same comparison more than once).